moejoe1996/github-demo/Git_complete_guide.md

 ### Using tags with Github

 - `git push origin <tag name>`: Git will look for any differences, synchronize the commits if necessary, and the push the tag
 - `git push origin master --tags`: will push all of the tags to the remote repository
 - `git push origin :<tag name>`: deletes the <tag name> from the remote repository

+# _Bonus:_ TimeTravel

+- `git reflog`: shows the log of commits
+- `git reset <commit reference>`: returns the state of the work that specific commit.
+- `git help <command>`: command to get help and reference.